mahfuz15/FAAD/README.md

-# FAD
+# FAAD
-Full Application Developer from SQL using command line.
+Full Autometic Application Developer from SQL using command line.

 Full application will be developed on the basis of Laravel Architecture concept.